Skip to main content

 Description: University of Louisville officials demoted, harassed, and effectively fired a distinguished professor who successfully led the university’s child psychiatry program after he expressed his views on treatment approaches for youth experiencing gender dysphoria.
 Dr. Allan M. Josephson’s remarks in a panel discussion angered a few of his colleagues, who then learned he had served as an expert witness addressing similar issues.
 They then demanded that the university take disciplinary action, and university officials responded by demoting him weeks later to the role of a junior faculty member.
 The university later announced that it would not renew his contract, a highly unusual decision that meant he was effectively fired.

-ADF client Dr. Allan Josephson
+Dr. Allan Josephson

-Josephson is a distinguished child psychiatrist who turned around the University of Louisville’s then-struggling Division of Child and Adolescent Psychiatry and Psychology in 2003.
-After Josephson spoke in his personal capacity in a panel discussion about his views on children experiencing gender dysphoria, university officials punished and then fired him in 2019.
+After Josephson spoke in his personal capacity at a Heritage Foundation panel discussion about his views on how best to treat children experiencing gender dysphoria, university officials demoted him to the role of a junior faculty member, stripped him of teaching duties, and subjected him to other forms of hostility.
+In February 2019, the university announced that it would not renew his contract in June, a highly unusual decision that terminated his employment at the university and ended his 40-year career.
 After he sued the school, a federal district court ruled in March 2023 that a jury should hear his claims that university officials retaliated against him for his constitutionally protected speech.
-University officials are attempting to argue that they are immune from even having to stand trial.
+The 6th Circuit affirmed the lower court’s decision, ruling that university officials had to stand trial.

-• Pronunciation guide: Langhofer (LANG’-hoff-ur)
+• Pronunciation guide: Barham (BEAR’-um)

 The ADF Center for Academic Freedom is dedicated to protecting First Amendment and related freedoms for students and faculty so that everyone can freely participate in the marketplace of ideas without fear of government censorship.